fwardzic/bthfy20/docs/lab02.md

 - check what dns is confgured ```cat /etc/resolv.conf```
 - check ip address ```ip add```
 - check environment variables ```env```

-- check on which node container is running ```kubectl get pods -o wide```
+exit from pod and check status of you second pod ```kubectl get pods -o wide```.

-exit from pod and check status of you second pod, what is the difference, and why?
+What is the difference, and why?

 ---